spiffy-TOS/The-Rings-of-Chaos/Heralds of Varnagor.md

 ## The Heralds of Varnagor

 The six Heralds of Varnagor are powerful, chaotic entities that emerged when the Broker placed the third Prime Ring on Cinderverge.
 Each one manifests in a different part of the world, spreading madness and corruption.
-The player encounters the first Herald in the tutorial and may pursue the remaining five across the Rings of Cinderverge.
+The player encounters the first Herald in the vertical slice, with the others encountered later in the full game.

 ---